 - How to clean a marble backsplash

-- How to clean a marble shower
+- How to clean and care for a marble shower

 Follow these six marble maintenance tips to keep your marble looking brand-new.

 Tip #1: Use Area Rugs in High-Traffic Areas

 In areas with high traffic, use a rug or a runner.
 You should also wipe your feet off on a mat when you enter the house.
 For safety purposes, make sure the rug has a non-skid backing.